 Written by Jay Austin's Mom, Jea Santovasco, Creator of The Jay Austin Simply Be Kind Foundation, Inc., a 501(c)3 nonprofit organization, EIN 84-3852918.
 Feel free to reach out at Jea@TheJayAustinSimplyBeKindFoundation.com

-Jay Austin was passionate about creating positive change for a myriad of issues encompassing the environment, minimalism, literacy and nutrition as well as having a love for travel and the great outdoors, living life every day to the fullest while respecting our planet.
+Jay Austin was passionate about creating positive change for a myriad of issues encompassing cultural diversity, the environment, minimalism, literacy and nutrition as well as having a love for travel and the great outdoors, living life every day to the fullest while respecting our planet.
 We hope to follow his lead to create a healthier and happier planet for all of us to share and to leave for generations to come.

 Follow us on Instagram @ jasimplybekind; on Twitter @ JASimplyBeKind; and on Facebook @ The Jay Austin Simply Be Kind Foundation.